gregorbaer/xaitimesynth/docs/guides/adding_generators.md

 }
 ```

-## Step 3: Create a Component Function (Option 1: Manual)
+## Step 3: Create a Component Function (Option 1: Manual - Preferred for Package Integration)

-You can manually add a component function to components.py:
+For stable integration into the package, manually adding a component function to components.py is the preferred approach.
+This method exposes proper docstrings with parameters to users, making the API clear and discoverable:

 ```python
 def your_component(param1: type = default_value, param2: type = default_value, **kwargs) -> Dict[str, Any]: